IDeliverable/Ayos/README.md

 - Ayos will not have a notion of server-side API or layout data persistence (it will however have an API for integrating with any such services).
 - Ayos will be fully extensible.
 Every built-in element will itself be a consumer of the same extensibility.
 - Ayos will be customizable, i.e. there will be a rich and explicit API to control its behavior.
-- Ayos will be skinnable, i.e. the visual styling of the editor will be separated into the concept of a theme.
-Ayos will provide a default theme (this theme will not look like Orchard).
+- Ayos will be skinnable, i.e. the visual styling of the editor will be separated into the concept of a skin.
+Ayos will provide a default skin.
+This skin will not look like Orchard. :)
 - The Ayos container model will be vastly simplified (more on that below).
 - Ayos will be built 100% in TypeScript.

 ## Simplified container model

-In essense, I believe we could rationalize away some elements:
+In essense, I believe we could rationalize away some elements compared to Orchard.Layouts:

 * The `Grid` element goes away.
 It does nothing, adds nothing.
 It contains no logic, no rules, no special interactions or behaviors, no special appearance.
 It just sits there as a completely dumb and passive container between a row and everything else.
 It has no equivalent in Bootstrap either.
 * The `Column` element also goes away.
 It is unnecessary; it adds complexity both for user and implementation.
 The `Row` element can handle everything, including rendering the necessary Bootstrap column element wrappers for all its children.